 At the beginning of the new year, a time associated with renewed resolve and dedication, the Nike team sent the personalised videos to every single one of their active Nike+ users, as well as widely disseminating a more generic version of the video across its social media platforms.

 The dedicated community of Nike+ members went online en masse to share their opinions — and pledge to achieve the goals identified by their data.

-This campaign wouldn’t be the last time that an iconic sportswear brand looked to marketing personalization.
-As a sponsor of the Boston Marathon, adidas tackled the challenge of creating Personalized Videos for more than 30,000 runners within hours of them completing the race, a campaign that helped drive product sales from email up an astonishing 1,189%!
+This campaign wouldn’t be the last time that an iconic sportswear brand looked to marketing personalisation.
+As a sponsor of the Boston Marathon, adidas tackled the challenge of creating Personalised Videos for more than 30,000 runners within hours of them completing the race, a campaign that helped drive product sales from email up an astonishing 1,189%!

 Bonus: Coca-Cola’s Share a Coke Campaign

-While it’s certainly an older example, a round-up of the top personalized marketing campaigns would be incomplete without mentioning Coca-Cola’s iconic campaign.
+While it’s certainly an older example, a round-up of the top personalised marketing campaigns would be incomplete without mentioning Coca-Cola’s iconic campaign.

-Coca-Cola’s marketing team threw all their weight behind marketing personalization, and it paid off in a major way.
-The success of the campaign taught marketers worldwide that people love personalized products — especially when they are unexpected.
+Coca-Cola’s marketing team threw all their weight behind marketing personalisation, and it paid off in a major way.
+The success of the campaign taught marketers worldwide that people love personalised products — especially when they are unexpected.

 Having a mega-brand like Coca-Cola take the effort to print individual names on bottles made customers feel valued and sparked an organic social media campaign that ultimately led to increased sales in the U.S. for the first time in roughly four years.

 All in all, while implementing personalised marketing campaigns may seem complex and daunting, when done right it doesn’t have to be.
 And the rewards for hitting a home run are endless, from casual customers turning into brand ambassadors to unparalleled engagement and a wow factor that immediately upgrades your CX.